gchq/stroom-docs/content/en/docs/user-guide/indexing/Elasticsearch/kibana.md

 It is highly customisable and provides users and teams with tools to create and share dashboards, searches, reports and other content.

 Once data has been indexed by Stroom into Elasticsearch, it can be explored in Kibana.
-You will first need to {{< external-link "create a *data view*" "https://www.elastic.co/guide/en/kibana/current/data-views.html" >}} in order to query your indices.
+You will first need to {{< external-link "create a data view" "https://www.elastic.co/guide/en/kibana/current/data-views.html" >}} in order to query your indices.

 ## Why use Kibana?